-Z-Push is an open-source application to synchronize ActiveSync compatible devices such as mobile phones, tablets and mobile phones.
-With a history of over 6 years of successful synchronization with multiple backends Z-Push is the leading open source push synchronization.
+Z-Push is an open-source application to synchronize ActiveSync compatible devices such as mobile phones, tablets and Outlook 2013 and above.
+With a history of over 8 years of successful synchronization with multiple backends Z-Push is the leading open source push synchronization.

 Mobile data synchronization is becoming increasingly important for many people, and various standards have arisen to perform this two-way copying ‘over-the-air’.
 The most important platforms that can do wireless synchronisation are ActiveSync that is used to communicate with Exchange Server and Research-in-Motion’s BlackBerry Enterprise Server (BES).
 Both solutions require proprietary server-side software from the vendor, therefore limiting the use of PIMs (personal information managers) to either wired synchronization or irritating 3rd-party synchronizers requiring the installation of client software on the PDA.